Premium Backyard Homes

 While each municipality is different, the City of Windsor, by example, has zoned a special parking exemption zone around the majority of the city to encourage the development of ADUs.
 In other municipalities where additional parking spots may be required, we can help you plan for this in the site design process.

 No. If a site survey is needed, it will be an additional charge, which varies by municipality.
+We handle that process for our clients and ensure that they don’t get overcharged for the site survey.

 Yes, the permit fee is included in the base price.